Avoiding & Treating Dental Infections

 - If the affected tooth is too damaged, tooth extraction may be required.

-Rarely, the infection that has lead to an abscess may spread and cause serious oral and medical problems.
-Possible complications of untreated dental infection include dental cyst, osteomyelitis (bone infections), sinusitis, infection, and sepsis.
+Rarely, dental infections that have led to an abscess may spread and cause serious oral and medical problems.
+Possible complications of untreated dental infections include dental cysts, osteomyelitis (bone infections), sinusitis, infection, and sepsis.

 It is important to remember that abscesses are serious in every case.
-The infection in your mouth can spread through your bloodstream and take root in other parts of your body.
+Your circulation may help dental infections in your mouth travel to other places in your body, where it can establish itself.
 If this happens, serious health conditions usually ensue.
 This is why you need to visit your family dentist at A Plus Dental immediately upon experiencing any symptoms.

-At A Plus Dental, we perform high-quality procedures to safely eliminate infection.
+At A Plus Dental, we perform high-quality procedures to eliminate dental infections safely.
 We cater to your dental emergency needs for dental abscess with our guaranteed Same Day Emergency Appointment.

 It All Adds Up at A Plus Dental!